Shade Garden Makeover

 I’ve been so eager to share another garden makeover, but wanted to wait on this one until it was just right.
 Best part, this Shade Garden Makeover comes with a Fire Pit area.
 Just a little background on our fixer upper yard.
 We moved into our current fixer upper home in August of 2016.
 So this is just our second full summer fixing up different areas of the yard.
-In case you haven’t already seen them, here are some of the other garden makeovers – Flower Garden Makeover – Before and After, Tiered Garden Makeover, Another Garden Makeover and Easy Garden Makeover.

 This post contains affiliate links.
 If you click on